 Simple yet very effective, the Reach kit uses two layers of a ‘bubble barrier’ – think along the lines of bubble wrap, sandwiched between a layer of radiant reflective coating to block around 95% of reflected heat (be that hot or cold).

 The panels are easily cut and fitted, you just need a utility knife and a straight edge.
 Once cut, you place five of the supplied sticky pads on the door panel and then place the bubble barrier on to the pads – they are ultra-lightweight (no need to adjust the spring or opener) and very pliable.
 A complete door should take less than thirty minutes in total.

-Typically, you’ll see a 10 degree difference in ambient temperatures between an unprotected garage door and one fitted with the Reach 3009 kit, and better yet, they comply with all building and fire code regulations.
+Typically, you’ll see a 10-degree difference in ambient temperatures between an unprotected garage door and one fitted with the Reach 3009 kit, and better yet, they comply with all building and fire code regulations.

 Although it’s pretty heavy on the price, the premium kit from Anco has the highest R-value at 9.
 This means that temperature differentials are pretty vast.
 On a cold day, you could expect to see 20 -25 degrees difference, but if it’s the heat you’re trying to avoid, you’ll see around 15 – 20 degrees difference.

-What you’re essentially getting is a long fiberglass wool roll – just over 36 ft in length, a bit under two feet in width and 2” thick, backed with a white coating.
-Due to the material, it’s fully GREENGUARD Children and School Certified, so also adheres to the latest building codes.
+What you’re essentially getting is a long fiberglass wool roll – just over 36 ft in length, a bit under two feet in width and 2″ thick, backed with a white coating.
+Due to the material, it’s fully GREENGUARD Children and School Certified, so it also adheres to the latest building codes.